 Avoid metal tools — the acidity of green plums can react with metal, which may affect the flavor and even damage your utensils.

-Stick with wood, silicone, or plastic for safe and clean fermentation.
+Use wood, silicone, or plastic utensils for safe and clean steeping.

 If you must use metal, wash it thoroughly right after use to prevent corrosion or off flavors.